Chilipp/straditize/straditize/widgets/tutorial/hoya-del-castillo/hoya-del-castillo-tutorial-intro.rst

 diagram.

 At the bottom of the straditizer control, you find a navigation panel which helps you to navigate through the tutorial.
-Click the :guilabel:`>` button in this control to start the tutorial.
+Click the :guilabel:`Next` button in this control to start the tutorial.
 You can skip steps by clicking the :guilabel:`Skip` button and you can check what you have done using the :guilabel:`Check` button and then proceed with the next step.